ahmadiehsan/personal_docs/docs/software/system_design/algorithms_and_patterns/outbox.md

 ## Benefits

-- **Reliability:** Ensures that messages are not lost due to failures or errors.
+- **Reliability**: Ensures that messages are not lost due to failures or errors.
 If the dispatch fails, the entry remains in the Outbox and can be retried.
-- **Consistency:** Guarantees that messages are only sent if the associated operation is successfully committed to the database.
+- **Consistency**: Guarantees that messages are only sent if the associated operation is successfully committed to the database.
-- **Decoupling:** The actual sending of messages is decoupled from the main transaction, reducing the risk of errors and delays.
+- **Decoupling**: The actual sending of messages is decoupled from the main transaction, reducing the risk of errors and delays.

 ## Use Cases